Right-angled Coxeter groups with Menger curve boundary: Applications

 \begin{remark} \begin{enumerate}[(i)] \item Having no lonely edges implies that a point $x\in X$ is a local cut-point if and only if it is a vertex of $X$ whose link is not connected.
-Therefore the the set of local cut-points in $X$ is discrete, so any triangulation $N$ of $X$ has no lonely edges, thus each separating point of $X$ is a vertex of $N$. \item If $X$ has no separating pair, then it has no separating point. \end{enumerate} \end{remark}
+Therefore, the set of local cut-points in $X$ is discrete, so any triangulation $N$ of $X$ has no lonely edges.
+It follows that each separating point of $X$ is a vertex of $N$. \item If $X$ has no separating pair, then it has no separating point. \end{enumerate} \end{remark}

-\begin{corollary} Let $M$ be a compact surface (it may have a boundary).
-Then $M$ admits a triangulation (equivalently, infinitely many triangulations) that is a nerve of a right-angled Coxeter group with Menger curve boundary if and only if the boundary $\partial M$ is non-empty and $M$ is non-planar. \end{corollary} \begin{proof}{\sc (of Corollary \ref{c:powierzchnie})} We can triangulate $M$.
+\begin{corollary} Let $M$ be a compact surface (possibly with boundary).
+Then $M$ admits a triangulation (equivalently, infinitely many triangulations) that is the nerve of a right-angled Coxeter group with Menger curve boundary if and only if the boundary $\partial M$ is non-empty and $M$ is non-planar. \end{corollary} \begin{proof}{\sc (of Corollary \ref{c:powierzchnie})} We can triangulate $M$.
 Such a triangulation has no local cut-points and no lonely edges.
-In view of Theorem \ref{t:kompleksy}, it suffices to check that $\partial M\neq\emptyset$ if and only if $H^2M=0$, but it follows from classical theorems on surfaces and manifolds. \end{proof}
+In view of Theorem \ref{t:kompleksy}, it suffices to check that $\partial M\neq\emptyset$ if and only if $H^2M=0$, but this follows from classical theorems on surfaces and manifolds. \end{proof}